 STB is an economic regulatory agency with jurisdiction over aspects of several different modes of transportation, including domestic oceangoing transportation.
 Many of the areas STB currently regulates, such as freight rail transportation, were initially regulated by the Interstate Commerce Commission (ICC).
 Congress expressly provided the ICC with the statutory authority to regulate the rates that railroads could charge shippers to ensure that the rates were just and reasonable.
 The ICC's jurisdiction to set rates was gradually extended beyond railroads to most common carriers, including domestic oceangoing carriers.
-The ICC Termination Act of 1995
+The ICC Termination Act of 1995 abolished the ICC and transferred ICC regulatory functions to STB,5 which became an independent establishment of the U.S. Government in 2015.

-349 U.S.C. § 13701.
-For the purposes of this report, we use the phrases "domestic oceangoing transportation" and "domestic oceangoing carriers" to refer to what federal statute refers to as water carriers engaged in the "noncontiguous domestic trade" that is defined to mean transportation subject to jurisdiction under Title 49 U.S.C.
 Chapter 135 involving traffic originating in or destined to Alaska, Hawaii, or a territory or possession of the United States.
 49 U.S.C. § 13102(17).